-The development is considered to comply with all current Local Plan policies, aside from RAP1, and with the policies of the NPPF as a whole.
+The development is considered to comply with other current Local Plan policies and with the policies of the NPPF as a whole.
 The presumption in favour of sustainable development carries substantial weight, as does the contribution the development would make to the provision of housing to meet the needs of the District.

-The approval of this application will strengthen the District's ability to demonstrate a robust 5 year supply.
-This is important at a highly sensitive stage where there are outstanding Planning Appeals on wholly inappropriate nearby development sites, namely The Asps and Seven Acres Close, Bishops Tachbrook.
-Unlike those development sites it remains that the application site is identified as an allocated housing site within the emerging Local Plan Publication Draft April 2014, which needs to be given weight due to its stage in the plan process.
+The approval of this application will strengthen the District's ability to achieve and maintain a robust 5 year supply at a highly sensitive stage of the emerging Local Plan process.
+The site is also identified as an allocated housing site within the emerging Local Plan Publication Draft April 2014, which carries weight.
 It is therefore concluded that the development should be granted.